bytemel/PLPBasicGitAssignment/README.md

 # PLPBasicGitAssignment

-After cloning the github repo to my locall machine, Use the command `touch hello.txt` to creat the file.
+After cloning the GitHub repo to my local machine, Use the command `touch hello.txt` to create the file.
-Use the different file editors like vi, vim or emacs to make changes to the created file if on git CLI.
+Use the different file editors like vi, vim, or emacs to make changes to the created file if on git CLI.
-For Visual Studio Code, Go to the editor group section and click add file which you'll name `hello.txt`.
-Click on the new file , make changes and push it to the remote repo.
+For Visual Studio Code, go to the editor group section and click add the file which you'll name `hello.txt`.
+Click on the new file, make changes, and push it to the remote repo.

-# Timothy Mwangi
+_Timothy Mwangi_